Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:

         1. **Create Marker**:
-            - **Description**: The user create marker on the map, then they can use this loaction marker to upload and view their photo
+            - **Description**: The user creates a marker, pinpointing a location  on the map.
+They can use this loaction marker to upload and view their photos
             - **Primary actor(s)**: User
             - **Main success scenario**:
+                1. The user clicks on any non-marker-occupied location on the map.
+A form appears prompting the user to fill in marker info.
-                1. The user selects a location on map and click on it.
+                2. The user fills in the marker title and selects a marker color from the form, and clicks "Add" to confirm.
-                2. The user click "create marker" button.
-                3. The user input the name, and the color of this marker.
-Then click create.
+                3. The marker is created and saved to the database.
+A message appears notifying the user that the marker is successfully added.
-                4. The marker displays on the map.
+                4. The camera moves to center on the newly created marker.
             - **Failure scenario(s)**:
+                - 3a.
+The user changes their mind and clicks cancel to abort marker creation
-                - 4a.
-Create Error: the marker does not show on the map
+                    - 3a1.
+The bottomsheet disappears and no marker is shown on the map.
-                    - 4a1.
-The system notifies the user of failure to add marker.
-User is prompted to try again.

         2. **Upload Photos**:
-            - **Description**: The user uploads photos from their local device to the system.
+            - **Description**: The user uploads photos from their local device to the system by clicking "Upload Photos".
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. The user selects “Add Photo” within their account.
+                1. The user selects a marker and the upload photo button appears.
+It should not appear if a user does not have a button selected.
-                2. The user chooses one photo from their device.
+                2. The user clicks the upload button, and a bottomsheet appears prompting the user to select a photo from their device.
-                3. The user optionally enters descriptive tags or captions.
-                4. The user confirms and the system uploads the photos.
+                3. The user selects a photo from their device and clicks submit.
-                5. The system displays a success message and shows the newly uploaded photos in the user’s gallery.
+                4. The system displays a success message and shows the newly uploaded photos in a recyclerview update above the marker.
             - **Failure scenario(s)**:
+                - 3a.
+The user tries to upload a null image.
+                    - 3a1.
+The system outputs a message: No image selected.
                 - 4a.
-The system detects an unsupported format or an excessively large file.
+Network or server error: the upload fails due to a connection issue.
                     - 4a1.
-The system notifies the user with an error message and aborts the upload.
-                - 5a.
-Network or server error: the upload fails due to a connection issue.
-                    - 5a1.
 The system notifies the user and offers the option to retry or cancel.

 3. **View Map Info**
     - **Overview**: